madnight/blog/source/_drafts/timeseal-lag-modification.md

 ---
-title: Online chess time manipulation
+title: Online chess clock exploit
 date: 2014-06-10
 tags: ["timeseal", "chess", "Reverse Engineering"]
-subtitle: Hack the client side lag calculation for infinite time
+subtitle: Modify client side lag calculation for infinite time
 ---

-# Work in Progress (Preview)
-## (Adaption from old blog)

-This hack works for any online chess server that uses timeseal.
-This bug has been reportet to serveral chess sites and is known for years.
+This exploit works for any online chess server that uses timeseal.
+This bug has been reported to several chess sites and is known for years.
 However there might still be a server out there that is still using timeseal.
 Please contact the Administrator and ask him for a fix.
 As for example this hack is not possible on lichess.[^1]

 > Timeseal is a program that has been developed to improve chess on internet.
 Netlag often causes players to lose valuable seconds or even minutes on their chess clocks.
 Transmission time is counted against you, unless the chess server can tell exactly when information is transmitted.
 The timeseal program acts as a relay station and keeps track of transmission times.
 What timeseal does is record your thinking time, so that transmission time is not counted against you.
 Timeseal will not prevent netlag but it makes the games fairer when lag occurs. [^2]

-Timeseal calculates the lag as a diff of two timestamps.
 ![](https://i.imgur.com/M2oOKFx.png)

-Modifying the timestamps by adding an random offset.
-The hack (reverse engenering manipulation) can be hardcoded into the timeseal binary that is used by many online chess server.
+Timeseal calculates the lag as a difference between two timestamps.
+Modifying the timestamps can be done by adding an random offset to this timestamps calculation.
+The code can be hex edited (hardcoded) into the timeseal binary that is used by many online chess server.

 ```asm
 00401421   E8 CA0D0000      CALL timeseal.004021F0